niaulans/datacamp/data-analyst-in-power-bi/README.md

   - Column quality (Valid, Error, Empty)
   - Column profile (Statistcs, distribution, histogram)
 - By default, is based in top 1000 rows (but can be changed)

+## Data Transformation in Power BI

+### Reshaping and aggregating data

+- **Long data structure**:
+  - Repeating value in first column
+  - Usually only one numerical column
+  - Easier computer to interpret
+- **Wide Data Structure**:

+  - Unique values in first column
+  - Multiple numerical columns
+  - More human-readable

+- Long -> Wide (pivot)
+- Wide -> Long (unpivot)

+- **Transpose**: Change rows into columns and your column into rows

+- **Aggregating with group by transformation**:

+  - Grouping changes the granularity of your dataset
+  - After choosing a granularity (groups) you apply an aggregation such as:
+  - `SUM`, `AVERAGE`, `COUNT`, `MIN`, `MAX`

+- Demote the headers before transposing